 Is Sunak’s election campaign the worst in history?

-Every time you think this election campaign cannot get worse for Rishi Sunak it somehow does
+Every time you think this election campaign cannot get worse for Rishi Sunak, it somehow does, writes Political Editor David Maddox

 He is soaked in Downing Street on his launch, drowned out by triumphant Blair’s anthem, his MPs are fleeing the battlefield and he visits a Titanic museum.
 When you think things cannot get worse for Rishi Sunak, they do.
 Is this the worst start to an election campaign in history?